Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 #### 1. Total Sales
 - Total sales from 2011 to 2014: $12,642,905.00.
 - Yearly sales: $2,259,511 (2011), $2,677,493 (2012), $3,405,860 (2013), $4,300,041 (2014).
 The store experienced steady sales growth across the year.
 Sales peaked during December each year, with a November peak in 2014.
 February saw significant declines across the board.
 Gift purchases and promotional discounts likely drive this increase during the holiday season.
-Decline in February sales across the years could be due to post-holiday slowdowns and fewer discounts.
+The decline in February sales across the years could be due to post-holiday slowdowns and fewer discounts.
 - Increase in revenue is notably consistent in the fourth quarter.
 - Year-over-year orders and sales have consistently increased over the years, which can be attributed to the marketing team's sustained efforts in promoting products.
+- The sales growth experienced a steady increase over the years: 18.5% in 2012, 27.2% in 2013, and 26.3% in 2014.

 ![EX Summary Sales Analysis](https://github.com/user-attachments/assets/2d00b96a-a657-431e-9a56-bdd7203f78da)